slopezpereyra/slopezpereyra.github.io/_posts/2025-06-28-ANightOfHallucinations.md

 however, the only remarkable thing about last night's episodes.
 For the first time, and perhaps due to the many number of episodes and their severe intensity, I was haunted by a strange sense of irreality during the first hours of the waking day.
-An important fact may have contributed to this.
-Repeatedly during the night, as I tried to sleep again, I was not immediately captured by sleep paralysis.
-Usually, because I would go to sleep dreading the following attack, I would briefly dream that the day had begun, that I got out of bed and brushed my teeth or whatever.
-I felt such relief during these dreams, feeling that the night was over!
-But then paralysis ensued and everything began again.
-How could I have not felt then, after actually awakening, that I should be assaulted once more, that the concrete matter which surrounded was of the fabric of dreams?
+This feeling probably gained its strength from the  fact that, repeatedly during the night, as I tried to sleep again, I was not immediately captured by sleep paralysis.
+Usually, because I would go to sleep dreading the following attack, I would briefly dream before an episode ensued that the day had begun, that I got out of bed and brushed my teeth or made coffee.
+I felt such relief during these dreams, feeling that the night was over...
+Only then paralysis came and everything began again.
+How could I have not felt then, after actually awakening, that I should be assaulted once more, that the concrete matter which surrounded me was of the fabric of dreams?

 This was truly a powerful and intense sensation which only goes to show the fragile state of mind I was left with after so many paralyses and strange hallucinations.
+It made me think of how hard it must be for people who suffer from hallucinations due to psychiatric illness.